AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

     <td valign="top"><p><strong>Required:</strong> Yes<br />
         <strong>Data type:</strong> string </p>
     </td>
-    <td valign="top"><p><strong>Description:</strong> Used by the LMS to specify which authentication method the AU MUST used to access the LMS's Learning Record Store.</p>
+    <td valign="top"><p><strong>Description:</strong> Used by the LMS to specify which authentication method the AU MUST be used to access the LMS's Learning Record Store.</p>
       <p><strong>Usage: </strong></p>
       <ul>
-        <li>Based on the value of authenticationMethod, the LMS will place an  parameter in the AU launch interface to indicate to the AU which authentication method to use (as per the CMI-5 Runtime specification)</li>
+        <li>Based on the value of authenticationMethod, the LMS will place an  parameter in the AU launch interface to indicate to the AU which authentication method to use (in accordance with the cmi5 Runtime Specification)</li>
-        <li>authenticationMethod Value = "Basic" : If the LMS will indicate to the AU launch interface to use basic HTTP authentication and will pass and HTTP authentication token to the AU using the launch interface.
-This is currently the only option, future versions of this specification may add other authentication options.</li>
+        <li>authenticationMethod Value = "Basic" : If the LMS indicates to the AU launch interface to use basic HTTP authentication and passes an HTTP authentication token to the AU using the launch interface.
+This is currently the only option.
+Future versions of this specification may add other authentication options.</li>
       </ul>
       <p><strong>Value space:</strong></p>
       <blockquote>